 All of Grupo Clarín's subsidiaries have compensation arrangements with all of their officers in executive and managerial positions, which contemplate a fixed and variable remuneration scheme.
-Fixed compensation is tied to the level of responsibility attached to each position, prevailing market salaries and performance.
-The annual variable component is tied to performance during the fiscal year based on the objectives set at the beginning of the year.
-Grupo Clarín does not have any stock option plans in place for its personnel.
+Fixed compensation is tied to the level of responsibility attached to each position,

-As mentioned in Note 19 to the Consolidated Financial Statements, on January 1, 2008 Grupo Clarín began to implement a long-term savings plan for certain executives of Grupo Clarín and its subsidiaries.
+As mentioned in Note 20 to the Consolidated Financial Statements, on January 1, 2008 Grupo Clarín began to implement a long-term savings plan for certain executives of Grupo Clarín and its subsidiaries.
 Executives who adhere to such plan will contribute regularly a limited portion of their salary to a fund that will allow them to increase their income at the retirement age.
 Furthermore, each company matches the sum contributed by such executives.
 This matching contribution will be added to the fund raised by the employees.
 Under certain conditions, employees may access such fund upon retirement or upon termination of their jobs with Grupo Clarín.
 This long-term benefit has a strong withholding component and is considered as an integral part of the employee's total compensation for comparative purposes with prevailing market salaries.
 During 2013, certain changes were made to the savings system, although its operation mechanism and the main characteristics with regard to the obligations undertaken by the company were essentially maintained.